florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 @plugin-systems-arch shows a diagram of all relevant software components for an application with an integrated plugin system.
 The host application itself runs on the host system and implements a core application.
-It also contains the plugin system, which is may be hand-written or provided by a library.
+It also contains the plugin system, which may be hand-written or provided by a library.
 This plugin system is used by the host application to embed plugins and interact with them.
 The plugin interface is defined as the common interface, that plugins expect from and provide to the plugin system.